 Stage 2 – Formal Complaint Heard by a Member of Staff

-The Head of School will identify the appropriate member of staff to handle the formal complaint at ‘Stage 2’.
+The Headteacher will identify the appropriate member of staff to handle the formal complaint at ‘Stage 2’.
 If the complaint is about a member of staff then it will normally be a more senior manager that investigates the complaint.
-If the complaint is very serious then the Head of School, at their discretion, may escalate the procedure directly to Stage 3.
+If the complaint is very serious then the Headteacher, at their discretion, may escalate the procedure directly to Stage 3.

-Stage 3 – Formal Complaint Heard by the Head of School
+Stage 3 – Formal Complaint Heard by the Headteacher

-If the complainant is dissatisfied with the way the complaint was handled at ‘Stage 2’, they may proceed to ‘Stage 3’ and have the Head of School hear the complaint.
-The Head may delegate the task of collating the information to another staff member but not the decision on the action to be taken.
+If the complainant is dissatisfied with the way the complaint was handled at ‘Stage 2’, they may proceed to ‘Stage 3’ and have the Headteacher hear the complaint.
+The Headteacher may delegate the task of collating the information to another staff member but not the decision on the action to be taken.

-Stage 4 – Complaint Heard by Governing Body Complaints Appeal Panel
+Stage 4 – Complaint Heard at Complaint Panel Hearing

 What should I do if I have a complaint about the school’s SEND provision?